 More than a song of the moment, “Hosanna!” was the heart-cry of a nation in bondage.

 Something in the heart of the average citizen of Israel told him that he was made for freedom, not bondage.
-The presence of Roman soldiers on patrol in the holy streets of the city of David was an affront to this inner sense.
+The presence of Roman soldiers on patrol in the holy streets of their capitol was an affront to this inner sense.
 It wasn’t right.
 The Chosen People of God should not chafe in the iron grip of Rome.

 The people had heard about Him, too.
 Many had relatives from the north who were in the miraculously fed multitudes, or were family members who had been healed or delivered at Jesus’ hand or spoken word.
 Now the miracle man had come to the city.
 There was reason to hope, reason to take up the ancient hopeful shouts for Messiah—“Hosanna!”